 We work to significantly increase your chances of having your charges reduced or withdrawn by building a strong defense strategy.
 In a RICO case, prosecutors will need to prove that the crimes you are charged with directly correlate to the advancement of a criminal organization.
 This can be very difficult to prove and we will work vehemently to craft a solid defense and combat any weak evidence.
 We will make sure we get answers to all questions to aid in proving your innocence as well as search for any holes in the prosecution’s case.

 Our attorneys have experience in both state and federal court and are skillful in handling complex criminal cases.
-Contact SMT Legal today.
+Contact the criminal defense lawyers at SMT Legal today.